Murloc6/Muskca/README.md

 ---------
 * Web services architecture (c.f.
 MuskcaWS projet (not versioned yet))
 * Search and remove dead source code
-* Clean up the source code (the commented code especially)
 * Use the SparqlLib project to generate the sparql queries (https://github.com/NSeydoux/SparqlLib)
+* Update README with the new params in the config file

 > **Dependencies:**